-When preparing for a move, your library of books may fall on the bottom of the priority list.
+When preparing for a move, your collection of books may fall on the bottom of the priority list.
 After all, books are fairly regular in shape and seem very easy to pack in a box.
 However, some books are heavy and others may be fragile.
 It’s not as simple to pack as you may think.

 We have compiled a list of strategies that will help you when moving your library.
 READ ON!

-Although getting your books from one place to another can be one of the most daunting parts of any move, it’s also one of the most satisfying.
+Although getting your books from one place to another can be one of the most daunting parts of any move, it’s also one of the most pleasing.
 In the stress of setting up a new place, organizing your bookshelves will always make you feel calm-as least it does for me!